 Description: This webinar will address practical applications and strategies for all of the following: social justice, diversity, equity and inclusion and anti-discrimination in counseling, counselor education, supervision, and research because of the very nature of the topic being one which explores the microaggressive experiences of an understudied and underrepresented minoritized group (the Multiracial population) within counselor education and professional counselor settings.
 The themes revealed as a result of this study contend that the counseling profession is not immune to microaggressions, despite the profession's value of social and cultural foundations, underscoring a need for further education and training as well as social justice and advocacy work for the Multiracial population with far-reaching implications for other minoritized groups.

-Registration: Understanding Multiracial Individuals’ Experiences of Microaggressions in Counseling and Counselor Education
+Recorded Webinar Link: Understanding Multiracial Individuals’ Experiences of Microaggressions in Counseling and Counselor Education

 November Webinar - November 30, 2023, 12-1pm EST